Our principles

 - Decarbonisation: Opportunities for post-closure land use options that support the energy transition; nature-based mitigation projects; and adaptation measures with potential for wider benefits to ecosystems and communities

-- Healthy environment: Opportunities for non-operational land to be under nature-positive management practices (i.e. conservation, restoration or regenerative practices), including projects in partnership with Indigenous peoples and local communities
+- Healthy environment: Opportunities for non-operational land to be under formal management plans that include conservation, restoration or regenerative practices, including projects in partnership with Indigenous peoples and local communities

 - Indigenous partnerships: Enable or support Indigenous access and cultural practices in post-closure land use options